ColtonAarts/AntiVaxTwitter/README.md

 # AntiVaxTwitter
 Tweets used for classification of anti and pro vax

-There are two .txt files.
-These files contain all the tweets that were used in creation of the classifiers described in the paper.
+The file contains all the tweets that were used in creation of the classifiers described in the paper that have not been deleted from Twitter.
+As it is against Twitters terms and conditions to share the text these IDs will suffice.
+However, some of the original training data has been removed from Twitter and is no longer accessable.
-These files are seperated using " ~ ".
-The format of the files are "TweetID ~ Text ~ Annotation".
-There are a number of tweets that were deleted off Twitter after collecting them.
-These are denoted as "DELETED" in the "TweetID" column.
-Additionaly the file "withoutIds.txt" containes the tweets that were collected at the start of the project before we were saving the tweetIds.